 A very popular home loan option in California in 2018 is the FHA loan.
 The Federal Housing Administration backs this program.
 It is one of the most affordable home loans today which is why so many first time home buyers consider FHA to insure their mortgage.

 An FHA loan is guaranteed against default.
 If you do not pay your mortgage, the lender will be reimbursed for most of the amount you owe.
 This is important to you because it means that lenders are much more willing to give FHA home loans to buyers who have credit problems and less than a 20% down payment.
 FHA loans are a major reason that the home ownership rate is as high as it is in the US today.
-It is possible with an FHA loan to get a home loan with as low as a 3.5% down payment and a 580-credit score.
+It is possible to get a mortgage with a 3.5% down payment and a 580-credit score on a FHA loan.

 However, the FHA does have its limits.
 For example, there are limits to the amount of home loan that FHA will insure.
 Every year, FHA performs a recalculation of what the maximum loan is that FHA will insure in case of default.
 Home prices in 2018 are generally on the rise in most of the US, so FHA is continuing for now to increase the limit.